 3.6 Security Architecture

 The threat model follows STRIDE.
 Spoofing of resident reports is mitigated by a per-session anonymous identifier issued via a signed cookie and by a CAPTCHA gate on report submission when traffic spikes.
 Tampering is prevented end to end by Transport Layer Security 1.3 with HTTP Strict Transport Security pinned to one year.
 Repudiation is discouraged by structured audit logs that record the sanitised payload, the correlation identifier and the route.
-Information disclosure is contained by a strict allow-list Content Security Policy, by Cross-Origin Resource Sharing locked to first-party origins, by Subresource Integrity hashes on every CDN script and by field-level encryption (AES-256-GCM) for any caller phone number passed from Twilio.
-Denial of service is dampened by Cloud Armor rate rules at the edge and per-route token-bucket limits at the application.
-Elevation of privilege is constrained by least-privilege service accounts that hold only the Pub/Sub publisher and Firestore user roles they require.
+Information disclosure is contained by a strict allow-list Content Security Policy, by Cross-Origin Resource Sharing locked to first-party origins, by Subresource Integrity hashes on every CDN script and by collecting no personal identifiers on the report form at all.
+Denial of service is absorbed at the Cloudflare edge in front of the service, while the origin holds the hot path in memory so that a flood of reads is answered without a database round-trip.
+Elevation of privilege is constrained by a least-privilege Cloud Run service account, keyless deploys through Workload Identity Federation, and a single privileged route (/tasks/ingest) gated by a constant-time token comparison that stays disabled until the token is configured.
+Every response carries the security headers set in the server: x-powered-by disabled, a strict Content-Security-Policy, HTTP Strict Transport Security with a two-year max-age and preload, X-Frame-Options DENY, X-Content-Type-Options nosniff, Referrer-Policy and Permissions-Policy.

 Data residency follows the Digital Personal Data Protection Act, 2023.
-The Cloud Run service, the Firestore database, the Pub/Sub topics and the Cloud Logging buckets are all pinned to asia-east1, which is the Taiwan region nearest to Indian users while being inside the Asia-Pacific data perimeter; production rollout will move to asia-south1 (Mumbai) or asia-south2 (Delhi) for in-country residency.
-No personally identifiable information is recorded in logs, error messages or query strings.
+The Cloud Run service, its logs and the optional Firestore database are pinned to asia-east1, the Taiwan region nearest to Indian users while being inside the Asia-Pacific data perimeter; an in-country rollout would move to asia-south1 (Mumbai) or asia-south2 (Delhi).
+Because the report form collects no name, email or phone number, there is no resident personal data to reside anywhere, and none is recorded in logs, error messages or query strings.

-Repudiation Disputed actions Structured audit logs with correlation identifier.
+Structured audit logs with correlation IDs; tamper-evident, offline-verifiable certificate chain.

 3.7 Deployment Topology